-II.
-ADA Accommodations or Disabilities
+2. ADA Accommodations or Disabilities

 The University of Utah and the Department of Political Science seeks to provide equal access to its programs, services, and activities for people with disabilities.
-If you need accommodations in the program, including the comprehensive exams and/or coursework, reasonable prior notice needs to be given to the Center for Disabilities (CDS), 162 Olpin Union Building.
-CDS will work with you and the department or faculty member(s) to make arrangements for accommodations.
+If a student needs accommodations in the program, including with the comprehensive exams and/or coursework, reasonable prior notice needs to be given to the Center for Disability & Access (CDA), 162 Olpin Union Building.
+CDA will work with the student and the department or faculty member(s) to make arrangements for accommodations.

-III.
-Academic Honesty
+3. Academic Honesty

 Academic honesty is expected from all students in our graduate program.
 Standards of academic honesty apply to all work including course requirements, comprehensive examinations, and independent research.
 An act of academic misconduct is a violation of the university's regulations regarding student conduct.
 As such, an act of academic misconduct may result in a failing grade for an assignment or a failing grade for a course.
 An act of academic misconduct may result in a recommendation to university officials for additional disciplinary action including dismissal from the graduate program.
-The following definition is from the university's Code of Student Rights and Responsibilities (Policy 8-10, Rev 6, February 2006): "'Academic misconduct' includes, but is not limited to, cheating, misrepresenting one's work, inappropriately collaborating, plagiarism, and fabrication or falsification of information. . . .
-It also includes facilitating academic misconduct by intentionally helping or attempting to help another to commit an act of academic misconduct."
-Definitions of these terms as well as information regarding your rights and responsibilities as a student are available in the university's policies and procedures manual < http://www.admin.utah.edu/ppmanual/8/8-10.html >.
+The following definition is from the university's Code of Student Rights and Responsibilities (Policy 6-400, Rev 8, 7/9/2009):

+"Academic misconduct" includes, but is not limited to, cheating, misrepresenting one's work, inappropriately collaborating, plagiarism, and fabrication or falsification of information, as defined further below.
+It also includes facilitating academic misconduct by intentionally helping or attempting to help another to commit an act of academic misconduct.

+Definitions of these terms as well as information regarding a student's rights and responsibilities are available in the university's policies and procedures manual: https://regulations.utah.edu/academics/6-400.php.